ibexa/documentation-developer/docs/tutorials/platform_beginner/6_embed_content.md

                             Identifier\ContentType: landmark
 ```

-Create the template for the line view of a Landmark: `app/Resources/views/line/landmark.html.twig`:
+Add the template for the line view of a Landmark by creating `templates/line/landmark.html.twig`:

 ``` html+twig hl_lines="4"
 <section>